Learning Multi-agent Action Coordination via Electing First-move Agent: Method

+To simplify the overall network for training, we adopt the VDN~\cite{sunehag2018vdn} as the mixing network to generate $Q_{tot}$, which estimates the optimal joint action-value function by summation, denoted as ${Q_{tot}}(s,{\bf{a}}) = \sum\nolimits_{i = 1}^n {{Q_i}(s,{a_i})}$.
+The VDN mixing algorithm may underestimate or overestimate the value of joint actions.
+In order to alleviate this problem, a dynamically weighted mixing network is introduced.

-Inspired by~\cite{RashidFPW2020wqmix, yang2020Qatten} that investigates the influence of weighted Q-values, we propose the weighted mixing loss for decreasing the mistakes of misestimating and suboptimal policy problems in MARL.
-The weightings for the Temporal Difference(TD) should satisfy the following principle: 1).
-This weighting should assign a higher weighting to the underestimated state-action value for the joint actions, which could be the true optimal actions, and vice versa.
-2).
-The weight should change dynamically as the policy improves towards the optimal one.
-Therefore, our Weighted Mixing Operator is defined as follows:
+Inspired by~\cite{RashidFPW2020wqmix, yang2020Qatten} which investigates the influence of weighted Q-values, we propose a dynamic weight mechanism for mitigating the misestimating and suboptimal policy in MARL.
+Two principles are considered: 1) The underestimated state-action value should be assigned a higher weight, and vice versa.
+2) The weight should change dynamically as the policy improves towards the optimal one.
+Thus, our weighted mixing operator is defined as follows:

 where $\alpha \in (0,1]$ is the penalty factor that imposes the constraint on the overestimated action-value function.
-Intuitively, $\alpha$ should increases as the training goes on due to the improvement of suboptimal policy for overestimation.
-Thus, we design the $\alpha$ that dynamically changes once per batch(updating).
-In the next batch for updating, $\alpha = \frac{1}{B}\sum\nolimits_{i = 1}^B {{w_i}}$, where $B$ denotes the batch-size.
+Intuitively, $\alpha$ should increase as the training continues due to the improvement of the suboptimal policy and overestimation.
+Therefore, we adjust $\alpha$ dynamically once per batch, denoted as $\alpha = \frac{1}{B}\sum\nolimits_{i = 1}^B {{w_i}}$, where $B$ denotes the batch-size.